Dine in, takeout, curbside, delivery and other restaurant options

 Henry & The Fish, 217 W. San Francisco St., 505-995-1191, henryandthefish.com.
 Indoor dining, curbside, and delivery 11 a.m.- 6 p.m.
 Monday-Friday.
 Online menu and ordering.
 Breakfast, lunch, and special dinner menu (order dinner 24 hours in advance).
 Nightly dinners special, breakfast all day.
 Free delivery downtown.

 Honeymoon Brewery, 907 W. Alameda, Unit B, 505-303-3139, honeymoonbrewery.com.
-Contactless pick-up for bottles of hard kombucha, six-packs of locally made beer (Second Street, La Cumbre, Ex Novo), bottles of wine, and locally made NA drinks.
-Pick-up available 12-6 p.m.
+Contactless pick-up available 12-6 p.m.
 Tuesday-Saturday.
 Order/pay/schedule a pick-up online.
 20% discount on entire online purchases on Tuesdays and Saturdays; 40% off for frontline workers who order on Fridays.

 Iconik Coffee Roasters, 1600 Lena St. or 314 S. Guadalupe St., 505-428-0996, iconikcoffee.com.
 Order and pay online 8 a.m.- 2 p.m. daily.
 Breakfast, lunch, coffee drinks, house-baked pastries.
 Curbside pick-up.